serranolabs-io/serranolabs.io-site/docs/flow.md

 ## What The Flow State Feels like

 We are experiencing wayyy too much stimulus from the environment, from content, social media, porn, excessive music, everyday coffee, that is numbing us from feeling the stimuli that comes from within; the truth: that from within us, emanates true love, peace, and joy.
 You are in the flow state when you are deriving your energy from within instead of deriving energy from an external source; the ego.
 Eventually as you detox from the stimuli, you will feel the truth that YOU ARE love, peace, and joy.
-You will begin to feel the stillness that exists within you, that your life is a flourishing oasis which has been elegantly designed over milenia of evolution.
+You will begin to feel this as the stillness that exists within you, that your life is a flourishing oasis which has been elegantly designed over milenia of evolution.
 You will start feeling these deep _energies_ emanating from within you and it feels _incredible_.
 This is called your Prana/life force/breath.
 At first, you need to connect with your breath at your nose to feel that you are life.
 Then, you can start to connect with your breath sensations in your lungs.
 Sooner than later, you will start to be able to feel these breath sensations in your outer limbs and throughout your entire body at once.
 From personal experience, it is exilerating.
 It is vibrant.
 It is invigorating.
 I wrote this paraphrased message to my family on Friday December 20th.

 > I rode my bike to work on Wednesday morning (after my meditation).
 It was as fun as any rollercoaster that I have been on because I could finally feel that my body was full of life: the air hitting my face was so vibrant and stimulating, inside my body I could feel every part smiling, and nothing else was on my mind.
 I was in the flow state.
 > I am being serious when I say that it was as fun as any roller coaster i've been on, maybe even more fun.
 Because what actually determines your enjoyment is not what you're doing on the outside, but how you feel on the inside (your truest nature. you are joy).